Brayzure/warframe-drop-rates/README.md

 ---

 ### EnemyItem
-Represents the data related a an ingame enemy.
+Represents the data related to a drop from an ingame enemy.

 Property | Value Type | Description
 --- | --- | ---
-source | String | The name of the enemy item_type | String | The type of item, `"mod"` or `"blueprint"` blueprint_chance | Float | The chance that the enemy drops a blueprint mod_chance | Float | The chance that the enemy drops a mod item_chance | Float | The chance the item drops, assuming a drop occurs chance | Float | The chance the item drops each time the enemy is killed
+source | String | The name of the enemy item_type | String | The type of item, `"mod"` or `"blueprint"` blueprint_chance | Float? | The chance that the enemy drops a blueprint. `null` if dropped item is a mod. mod_chance | Float? | The chance that the enemy drops a mod. `null` if dropped item is a blueprint. item_chance | Float | The chance the item drops, assuming a drop occurs chance | Float | The chance the item drops each time the enemy is killed